dongra02/shortster/README.md

         self.last_access = datetime.datetime.now()
 ```

-With the model created I set about to create the views.
 I still have reservations about some of the naming conventions I selected.
 In retrospect I likely would have named the model something else so as to preserve shortcode.
 The views include list, stats and access views for a shortcode.
 A user, and only a user, has access to the list of their 'owned' shortcodes as well as the stats for a specific code.
 I added a third view for "access" to a code.
 This endpoint is accessable to any user.
 Upon each request, the code's last_access and access_count fields are updated.
-The full_url is returned so the frontend can redirect the user to the proper site using a specified serializer.
+The full_url is returned so the frontend can redirect the user to the proper site.

 ```python
 class CodeAccessView(CodeStatsView):